anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 printed_output = sys.stdout.getvalue() #I can get what is printed as a normal string!
 ```

-3. You then can compare `printed_output` to whatever you think should be printed.
+c.
+You then can compare `printed_output` to whatever you think should be printed.
 (Note you should call main first, which you can call like any other function.)
 You should NOT use your `reverse_all_words` function to check against what is printed, why do you think that is?

 ## Step 5: Coverage checking
 When you are writing tests, you want to make sure that you have tests for all lines and scenarios of your code.
 One tool for making sure you at least execute each line of code (the bare minimum check) is "coverage".
 Python has a module for automatically checking [coverage](https://coverage.readthedocs.io/en/7.7.1/), which you hopefully already have installed.

-1. You run your tests with coverage, so first run this command:
+a.
+You run your tests with coverage, so first run this command:
 ```bash
 python3 -m coverage run --source production -m unittest discover Tests
 ```